 In this manuscript, we establish a class of provably convergent methods (with convergence rate guarantees) for computing the Optimal Information Transport on smooth, compact, and connected 2D manifolds $M$.
-We then provide the first comparison and computations of solving the adaptive mesh methods on these manifolds via Optimal Transport and Optimal Information Transport.
+We then provide, for the first time, a comparison of the adaptive mesh methods on these manifolds via Optimal Transport and Optimal Information Transport.
 In Section~\ref{sec:movingmesh} we introduce the applied problem of adaptive moving mesh methods.
 These have specific applications in the context of meteorology for the spherical geometry, but have applications also in medical image registration and computer graphics beyond the case of the sphere.
 In Section~\ref{sec:optimaltransport} we review briefly the problem of Optimal Transport on the sphere (and beyond) and highlight the regularity issues that arise which complicate the numerical convergence guarantees.
-In Section~\ref{sec:optimalinformationtransport} we outline how the Optimal Information Transport PDE is derived.
-We also demonstrate that a reformulation of the Poisson equation using the maximum operator will allow for the convergence framework in~\cite{HT_OTonSphere} to apply to solving this PDE without boundary conditions.
-In Section~\ref{sec:numerics}, we show the grid setup and how monotone operators are constructed for the PDE in Optimal Transport and Optimal Information Transport on the sphere.
-Then, we introduce the algorithm for the Optimal Information Transport problem.
-In Section~\ref{sec:implementation} we show computations for both problems on the sphere and introduce how such computations can be generalized to smooth, compact, and connected 2D manifolds $M$.
+In Section~\ref{sec:optimalinformationtransport} we outline how the Optimal Information Transport PDE is derived.s In Section~\ref{sec:numerics}, we show the grid setup and how consistent, monotone, and stable discrete operators are constructed for the PDE in Optimal Transport and Optimal Information Transport on the sphere.
+In Section~\ref{sec:implementation} we show computations for both problems on the sphere, highlighting the success of both in some cases and the failure of the Optimal Transport discretization in more challenging examples.

 \textit{Acknowledgement}: I would like to express my gratitude to Brittany Froese Hamfeldt for fruitful discussions and for encouraging me to write this manuscript on my own.